KINGSTON NURSING HOME NEGLECT AND ABUSE ATTORNEYS

-Nursing Home Neglect and Abuse Are on the Rise
+Nursing Home Neglect and Abuse Cases are on the Rise

-According to the National Center on Elder Abuse (NCEA), nursing home neglect and abuse are on the rise throughout the United States.
+According to the National Center on Elder Abuse (NCEA), nursing home neglect and abuse is increasing throughout the United States.
 Many senior care facilities are understaffed, overcrowded, and rundown.
-Poor working conditions may contribute to stress and fatigue for nursing home employees, which may cause them to do their jobs poorly, or even take their frustrations out on the elderly.
+Poor working conditions may contribute to stress and fatigue for nursing home employees, which may cause them to do their jobs poorly, or to even take their frustrations out on the elderly.

 The NCEA defines neglect as the refusal or failure to fulfill any part of a person’s obligations or duties to an elder, such as:

 - Failing to provide food or water when a resident needs sustenance

 - Not responding to a call for assistance

 - Not helping a resident use the restroom when necessary

 - Not properly attending to a resident’s hygiene

 The signs and symptoms of neglect must be watched for closely.
 They include malnutrition or dehydration, untreated bed sores, poor personal hygiene, unattended or untreated health problems, and soiled bedding (or the smell of soiled bedding or clothing).